UN: Protecting Indigenous health also protects the environment

 “We tend to look at measures like poverty or poor educational attainment or inadequate housing as determinants of bad health outcomes,” Dr. Donald Warne, one of the authors of the report and co-director of the Johns Hopkins Center for Indigenous Health, told ICT.
 “But we also know that there are strengths as well, particularly with Indigenous cultures.
 We know that language preservation, cultural connectedness, participation in ceremony, are actually protective of health.
 We want to think of Indigenous determinants of health as not just the causes of health disparities, but the sources of strength to overcome some of those challenges.”

 “This study is intended to create tangible outcomes for Indigenous peoples at the local level.
-Everything we do here should be focused on improving the health and wellness of our local Indigenous peoples through these interlinked determinants of health, whether it be climate change, planetary and territorial health, mental health, maternal and child health, primary care, and more,” Geoff Roth, Standing Rock Sioux descendant, elected member of the Permanent Forum, said in his speech at the U.N. headquarters
+Everything we do here should be focused on improving the health and wellness of our local Indigenous peoples through these interlinked determinants of health, whether it be climate change, planetary and territorial health, mental health, maternal and child health, primary care, and more,” Geoff Roth, Standing Rock Sioux descendant and elected member of the Permanent Forum, said in his speech at the U.N. headquarters.

 There are 37 other recommendations that could be immediately implemented on the collaboration between Indigenous nations and local health agencies.
 It ranges from reinforcing Indigenous identities to supporting and protecting the use of medicinal plants.

-“My role was mainly on the intergenerational holistic healing component and there’s 15 recommendations just within that one component,” Warne said, who is Oglala Lakota.
+“My role was mainly on the intergenerational holistic healing component and there’s 15 recommendations just within that one component,” Warne, who is Oglala Lakota, said.
 “A couple of things that I think are very important is to recognize that as a medical educators, we are not doing a good job in medical education and public health education, or really any health science, in understanding the impact of historical trauma, the impact of colonization, and the need for more trauma-informed care.”

 “We ask you to encourage your member states to support this resolution that will be offered by Brazil at the upcoming World Health Assembly in Geneva,” Roth said.